python-cffi/cffi/doc/source/index.rst

 fit nicely in the model, and it does not seem to be needed here).

-Any operation that would in C return a pointer or array or struct type gives you a new cdata object.
-Unlike the "original" one, these new cdata objects don't have ownership: they are merely references to existing memory.
+Any operation that would in C return a pointer or array or struct type gives you a fresh cdata object.
+Unlike the "original" one, these fresh cdata objects don't have ownership: they are merely references to existing memory.

+.. versionchanged:: 0.2
+   As an exception the above rule, dereferencing a pointer that owns a *struct* or *union* object returns a cdata struct or union object that "co-owns" the same memory.
+Thus in this case there are two objects that can keep the memory alive.
+This is done for cases where you really want to have a struct object but don't have any convenient place to keep alive the original pointer object (returned by ``ffi.new()``).

 Example::